MaximHelio/MaximHelio.github.io/_pages/about.md

   - /about.html
 ---

 I’m originally from [Gwangju](https://en.wikipedia.org/wiki/Gwangju), South Korea.
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a software developer for three years.
-I’m in the U.S., where I study and work on classical–quantum simulation and machine learning approaches to scientific computing Outside of research, I'm interested in aerospace industry.
+Now, I’m in the U.S., where I study and work on classical–quantum simulation and machine learning approaches to scientific computing Outside of research, I'm interested in aerospace industry.

 In my free time, I enjoy:
 - **Building** : anything from the ground up (e.g., food, furniture, web/app)